The Magi and the Christmas

 The phrase went ahead of them tells us that at a certain point at

-least it had the appearance of moving and leading the Magoi right where they
+least it had the appearance of moving and leading the Magi right where they

 should go.
 Had the Christmas Star had the appearance